Yellow Hallway Update: The Dominican Sisters pause in painting new living spaces for our families

 Sharing Home in our Yellow Hallway

-It all started in the Year of Mercy.
-As Sister Maureen visited with the sisters at Our Lady of Lourdes Convent in the spring last year, she invited them to reflect with her on the word “mercy,” pondering what it meant to them as individuals as well as to the congregation.
+As Sister Maureen visited with the sisters at Our Lady of Lourdes Convent during 2016, the Year of Mercy, she invited them to ponder what mercy meant to them, as individuals as well as to the congregation.
 “What is our capacity for love, acceptance, forgiveness?” she asked.
 “Can we extend mercy to ourselves as well as to others?”

-That moved Sister Patricia Simpson, moderator of Lourdes Convent, to imagining.
-What she came up with was a vision for sharing a portion of the convent with people in dire need.
-She gathered a few others to imagine with her and they started to research.
-It turned out that it might be years before a Syrian refugee family could be allowed to come to San Rafael, and in any case, there is not an existing group of Syrian people to support the newcomers.
-But we do have an ongoing collaborative relationship with Homeward Bound of Marin, a nationally recognized non-profit organization with a mission to open doors to safety, dignity, hope and independence for people who need housing and support.
+That question moved Sister Patricia Simpson, moderator of Lourdes Convent, to imagining.
+What she came up with was a vision for sharing a portion of the convent with people in dire need of shelter.
+She gathered a few others to imagine with her.
+We have an ongoing collaborative relationship with Homeward Bound of Marin, a nationally recognized non-profit organization with a mission to open doors to safety, dignity, hope and independence for people who need housing and support.
 What if we provided shelter for two single mothers, clients of Homeward Bound, and their young children, for two years as they transitioned to independence?
 So was born the Yellow Hallway Project.

 For more information on this project you might visit the following links: